tmax818/phrg-transitioning-from-ruby-to-html/README.md

 ## We Adore Ruby, and We Love the Web

-The web is an
-amazing creation.
 Over the next few lessons, we hope to convey our love for the web.

 Armed with your passion, determination, creativity and the skills you will